 And here is the plan I prepared in Google Maps:

-As you can see, the touristic attractions are quite close to each other, and we did not use any transportation within the city.
+As you can see, the tourist attractions are pretty close to each other, and we did not use any transportation within the city.
 In other words, we walked.

 Note: I covered all Greece basics in my Greece post.

-On the morning of the first day, we returned the rental car in Athens.
-Before renting I checked price difference between renting at the airport and returning to the airport vs. returning at Athens.
+On the morning of the first day, we returned the rental car to Athens.
+Before renting, I checked the price difference between renting at the airport and returning to the airport versus returning to Athens.
 Returning to another location was a little more expensive, but if I took three public transport tickets from the airport to Athens city center, it became cheaper to return the car in the city.
-Moreover, the rental car agency was about 1 km from our hotel, which made it convenient as we walked this distance.
+Moreover, the rental car agency was about 1 km from our hotel, making it convenient as we walked this distance.

-By the time we returned the car and checked into the hotel, it was almost noon.
-Acropolis of Athens is probably the most popular tourist attraction, and it is visited by thousands (if not tens of thousands) of people daily.
-Thus, if you want to visit Acropolis, it is advised either to come early or late in the afternoon.
+When we returned the car and checked into the hotel, it was almost noon.
+The Acropolis of Athens is probably the most popular tourist attraction, and it is visited by thousands (if not tens of thousands) of people daily.
+Thus, if you want to visit Acropolis, it is advised to come early or late in the afternoon.
 Therefore, we left Acropolis for the second day of the trip.
-And on the first day decided to get familiar with the city.
-And there is no better way to learn a city than by foot.
+And on the first day, we decided to get familiar with the city.
+And there is no better way to learn about a city than on foot.
 Visiting a viewpoint is also an excellent way to get familiar with a city.
 So we did both of those things on the first day.

 Our hotel was within several minutes walk from Monastiraki square.
-We chose this location since it is close to most of the touristic attractions.
+We chose this location since it is close to most tourist attractions.
 Moreover, there is a metro station at Monastiraki square.
 You can use the metro to get to other parts of the city or the airport.